 Star Diamond Corporation currently holds, through a joint venture arrangement with Rio Tinto Exploration Canada, a 25% participating interest in certain Fort à la Corne mineral dispositions (including the Star-Orion South Diamond Project).
 Rio Tinto Exploration Canada (“RTEC”), a wholly-owned subsidiary of Rio Tinto, holds a 75% interest (See News Release dated December 9, 2021).
 These Fort à la Corne mineral dispositions are located in the Fort à la Corne provincial forest of central Saskatchewan, situated some 60 kilometres east of the city of Prince Albert, Saskatchewan, Canada.
 The Fort à la Corne provincial forest is an island forest, surrounded by agricultural land and urban development.
 Access to the Fort à la Corne area is provided by paved highways, a grid gravel road system and an extensive network of forestry roads, passable by four-wheel drive and high clearance two-wheel drive vehicles all year round.
 The vast extent of, and massive kimberlite volume contained in, the Fort à la Corne Field has been noted since the original discovery of these kimberlites in the late nineteen eighties.
-Geological models have been prepared for five partially evaluated Fort à la Corne kimberlites as well as the Star and Orion South Kimberlites (see Star Diamond Corp.
-News Release dated March 6, 2014).

-Star Diamond Corp. also has an interest in the Buffalo Hills diamond project, located ~400km northwest of Edmonton, Alberta, Canada.
+Star Diamond Corporation also has an interest in the Buffalo Hills diamond project, located ~400km northwest of Edmonton, Alberta, Canada.

-The Star-Orion South Diamond Project (the "Project") is located in central Saskatchewan some 60 kilometres east of the city of Prince Albert, Saskatchewan, Canada, in the Fort à la Corne diamond district of central Saskatchewan, Canada, on mineral dispositions held 100 percent by Star Diamond.
+The Star-Orion South Diamond Project (the "Project") is located within the Fort à la Corne diamond district of central Saskatchewan, Canada.
 The Project is in close proximity to established infrastructure, including paved highways and the electrical power grid, which provide significant advantages for future mine development.